 Some brief explanations about other myths cited in this texts will be offered in a forthcoming appendix.
 Readers seeking additional information about the myth of Antigone will find valuable resources on the Perseus Digital Library and on theoi.com.
 But overall, we believe that the best introduction to ancient Greek poetry and myth is the poetry itself.
 For an accessible and general introduction to ancient Greek tragedy and poetics, we refer readers to Gregory Nagy’s introduction in the Ancient Greek Hero in 24 Hours.

 This edition of Sophocles’ Antigone has been prepared by members of the Hour 25 community to match and complement the Sourcebook of Primary Texts in Translation as used in HeroesX.
 Our base text for this was a Gregory Nagy revision of a Richard Jebb translation that is in the public domain and available on Perseus.
 To this text, we added tags with transliterations of key Greek terms in context.
 See the Core Vocbulary and forthcoming Supplementary Vocab lists for additional information about these terms and our approach.
 We have at times revised the translation slightly to enhance clarity and understanding of the core vocabulary and key passages.
 This is a work in progress and we share our current progress knowing that this project will continue to evolve over time.

-If you are moved, confused, or inspired by what you read here, we invite you to join our ongoing conversations on the Hour 25 website here.
+If you are moved, confused, or inspired by what you read here, we invite you to join our ongoing conversations in the Forum.

 In the spirit of Nietzsche’s description of philology, may you read slowly, with delicate fingers and eyes, looking cautiously before and aft, and with many doors left open.